The United States Civil War Sesquicentennial

 From our hometown, as reported in the Monroe Commercial…

 Learn more about the Civil War - The Monroe County Civil War Round Table, sponsored by the Friends of Ellis, meets the second Thursday of every month at the Ellis Library and Reference Center.
 Each month a new speaker is invited to share his or her knowledge about specific Civil War events.
-Our May meeting is scheduled for Thursday, May 9 at 7 pm.
-Mr. Chris Czopek will discuss the Story of Company K – Michigan’s Native American Sharpshooters in the Civil War.
+We do not meet during the summer but will meet again in September.
 For more information call Charmaine Wawrzyniec at 734-241-5277.